-- To upload the image, ensure that Microsoft Windows Assessment and Deployment Kit (WADK) is installed on the device running ZENworks Control Center.
-You can download WADK from the Microsoft Download Center website. - Open the browser in the administrator mode or use it from the built-in administrator account. - Microsoft Edge is not supported. - Upload only Lite Touch WIM created using Microsoft Deployment Toolkit. - 3.
-Click OK to create the new MDT Deployment action.
+NOTE: To upload the image, ensure that Microsoft Windows Assessment and Deployment Kit (WADK) is installed on the device running ZENworks Control Center.
+You can download WADK from the Microsoft Download Center Web site.

+3. Click OK to create the new MDT Deployment action.